 The primary focus of Adult Outpatient (AOP) care is on mental health-related needs.
 Care may also include assistance in locating housing resources, financial management, and obtaining insurance or other benefits which the consumer may be eligible for.

-All AOP referrals are initially interviewed by a central intake clinician.
-The intake clinician will secure a release to obtain any relevant records both within LCMHS and those held by other providers to make an initial clinical assessment.
-If it is clear the program is best suited for the consumer’s need and eligibility they are given an appointment time with an AOP therapist.
-The intake clinician will refer the consumer to an AOP therapist for an appointment within 5 days.
-Additionally, if it is deemed useful, there may also be a recommendation for psychiatric evaluation for possible medication services, and for non-categorical case management.
+All Adult Outpatient consumers are interviewed by an intake clinician.
+If it is clear that this program is best suited for the consumer’s needs and eligibility, the intake clinician will arrange for an appointment with a therapist within five days.
+Additionally, if it is deemed useful, there may also be a recommendation for psychiatric evaluation for possible medication services, and for case management.

-When the consumer meets with the AOP clinician further review will take place to clarify the expressed needs and concerns of the consumer, and to clarify what the role of the clinician and the consumer will be.
-In this meeting the clinician will gather further information to formulate the clinical assessment—e.g. presenting issues, psychosocial history, use of substances, support system, etc.—as well as a medical and treatment history.
-From this information, and any other provided by the consumer or by the record review an Individual Plan of Care or IPC is formed.
+When the consumer meets with the intake clinician, further review will take place to clarify the expressed needs and concerns of the consumer and to clarify the role of the clinician.
+In this meeting the clinician will gather further information to formulate the clinical assessment, such as presenting issues, psychosocial history, use of substances, support systems and a medical and treatment history.